 MEMBERS: THREE YEAR TERM (2020-2022)

-Amy Dagley is an Assistant Professor of Educational Leadership at the University of Alabama at Birmingham.
+Amy Dagley is an Assistant Professor of Educational Leadership and coordinator of the doctoral program at the University of Alabama at Birmingham.
 Her research examines the impacts of law, finance, policy, and ethics on PK-12 and higher education institutions.
 She teaches graduate courses primarily in school law, finance, ethics, and politics.
-Amy is in her twelfth-year writing for the Yearbook of Education Law, currently serves as editorial board member for the Journal of Education Law & Policy Review, and served six years on the board of directors for the Journal of International Students.
+Amy is in her thirteenth-year writing for the Yearbook of Education Law, currently serves as editorial board member for the Journal of Education Law & Policy Review, and previously served six years on the board of directors for the Journal of International Students.
 She earned a Ph.D. from the University of Alabama, and master’s and bachelor’s degrees from the University of Alaska Southeast.

 Davíd G. Martínez is an Assistant Professor of Educational Leadership and Policies at the University of South Carolina.
 Davíd’s research examines the impact of education finance policy on fiscal capacity in traditionally marginalized communities through a critical justice centered lens.
 Previously Davíd was an administrator and middle/high school educator in Illinois.
 Davíd is a Richland County First-Steps board member, and faculty affiliate with Project MALES (UT-Austin), Center on Migration Policy and Society, South Eastern Immigration Studies Association, and La Alianza Hispana of South Carolina.
 Finally, Davíd was recently elected as the treasurer of the Bilingual Education Research SIG of AERA.